-Welcome to the Routledge Performance and Focal Press Theatre Home Page!
+Welcome to the Routledge Performance Studies and Theatre Home Page!

 We provide researchers, professionals, lecturers and students with books, Journals, eProducts, Resources and Information in the subject of Theatre and Performance Studies, including the Routledge Performance Archive.

 There is also information on books for students and series, as well as access to our online catalogue and contact information.

 Voice: Onstage and Off is a comprehensive guide to the process of building, mastering, and fine-tuning the voice for performance.
 Every aspect of vocal work is covered, from the initial speech impulse and the creation of sound, right through to refining the final product in different types of…